Winter Backpacking – A fourth season delight

 Types of shelters for winter:

-• Tarp or tarp-like shelter
+- Tarp or tarp-like shelter

 A simple shelter that is light, versatile and roomy.
 For winter, a tarp or tarp-like shelter such as the Megalight allows much ventilation so as to prevent condensation.
 Does require more setup time in general.
 Does not retain heat as well, which can be a plus if condensation is a major concern.
 Should be pitched well below treeline unless the conditions are calm.
 Excellent space-to-weight ratio.

-• Single wall tent
+- Single wall tent

-• Double-wall tent
+- Double-wall tent

-• Snow shelter
+- Snow shelter

 Various forms of snow shelters can be fun to construct.
-Snow is a wonderful insulator and it can be very warm in a snow shelter.
+Snow is a wonderful insulator that can be very warm in a snow shelter.
 I have stayed in snow shelters with a 20F sleeping bag when it has been below 0F outside and have been very comfortable.
 Shelters can range from a simple snow cave dug out of snow drift to something as complex as an igloo.
 The major negative for snow shelters is that it can take a while to construct.
 A very basic survival-type shelter can be constructed in about one hour or so per person.
 Something roomier and more comfortable for the evening?
 Plan on more time to construct the shelter.
-I find this type of shelter works best when it is the objective for the weekend or perhaps more of a base-camp type scenario.
+I find this type of shelter works best when it is the objective for the weekend or perhaps more of a base camp-type scenario.
 The U.S military has an excellent online manual available for constructing various forms of snow shelters.

 Sleeping systems